I have a confession to make: Sometimes, I attend games alone.

 Generally, I’ve found this to be more true the more intense, or important (ie. playoffs), the game is.
 You’ll probably notice the two positive anecdotes I shared above were from baseball games — I think the relaxed atmosphere lends itself to more friendly interaction.

 NBA and NHL games aren’t so bad so I go alone quite a bit.
 NFL and college football games, though, are pretty tough.
-A lot of rabid fans don’t understand why someone would show up just to see the game or the stadium, and wearing neutral colors (as I usually do if my team isn’t involved) is viewed as basically the same as wearing the opposing team’s jersey to many.
+A lot of rabid fans don’t understand why someone would show up just to see the game or the stadium, and to many, wearing neutral colors (as I usually do if my team isn’t involved) is viewed as basically the same as wearing the opposing team’s jersey.
 Sometimes they’ll even call you out on it.

 I grin and bear it, or sometimes I tell them about this site, and it passes.
 But if you’re terribly self-conscious, this is an issue you have to consider.